Chances are, it’s going to be a lot more expensive for your child to buy a house than it was when you first got onto the property ladder.

 And the simple answer is yes, you can buy a house for your kid.
 However, there’s more than one way to do this and some of them are surprisingly more affordable than others.

 One option is to buy a house and then transfer it into your child’s name.
 However, there are a few complications around this approach – and it certainly isn’t cheap to do.
 For a start, you’ll need to pay the deposit – and then you’ll probably have to pay stamp duty for a second home (assuming you own your own already).
 After you’ve bought the house, there are also additional costs with going through the conveyancing process again to transfer the property to your child.

 The other much more straightforward way to buy a house for your child could be to simply give them the money to do so.
-In fact, according to one study, nearly half of first-time buyers under the age of 35 had help from their parents to buy a property.
+In fact, according to one study, 61% of first-time buyers said they expected to get help from their parents to buy a property in 2023.